chel-007/channel-ai/_posts/2020-07-24-object detection model in keras with mask R-CNN.md

 * Training Mask R-CNN Model on Dataset using Transfer Learning
 * Detecting Kangaroo in new Images.

-Now that you have an idea of the steps taking us through this tutorial, Let's begin with it.
+Now that you have an idea of the stepss taking us through this tutorial, Let's begin with it.

 <h3>Introduction</h3>